cloudsoft/dbaccess-entity-cloudsoft-releases/README.md

     target/dbaccess-0.1.0-SNAPSHOT.jar

-which can be placed in
+which can be placed in:

     $BROOKLYN_HOME/lib/dropins